-The name of the region is attached to the name "Crémant".
-A dements prechender sparkling wine from Burgundy is called Crémant de Bourgogne for instance.
-Other well-known Cremants come from the Loire, from Alsace, Bordeaux, Jura or the Limoux in the Languedoc As a legal peculiarity must not only French wines, but also sparkling wines from Luxembourg and Belgium can use the name Crémant.
+Crémant has been the protected designation for French sparkling wines from certain regions since 1994, which are made according to the Bottle fermentation process, similar to how champagne is made.
+The term "Méthode Champenoise", which has since been banned, was also used in the past.
+The name of the region is appended to the term "Crémant".
+A corresponding sparkling wine from Burgundy is called: Crémant de Bourgogne.
+Other well-known crémants come from the Loire, from Alsace, Bordeaux, Jura or Limoux< /strong> in the Languedoc.
+As a special legal feature, not only French, but also sparkling wines from Luxembourg and Belgium may bear this designation.

 Crémants are mostly made from the typical grape varieties of the region, in addition to the more common white variant, there is usually a rosé version of it.
 Some winegrowers also have vintage bottlings, as with champagne, if particularly good years justify this.
 First-class Crémant can come close to the quality of Champagne, although there is a certain difference in style, which results from the different grape varieties, different soils and climatic conditions, and that's a good thing.
 A good Crémant is always a cheap alternative.